jcoleman/JCActivityBar/README.markdown

 Acknowledgements
 ----------------

 This project was inspired by Zac Altman's ZAActivityBar project which can be found at https://github.com/zacaltman/ZAActivityBar/.
-Unlike Zac's project, I needed my activity bar to be linked to specific views (for examnple, per view controller) rather than global for the app.
+Unlike Zac's project, I needed my activity bar to be linked to specific views (for example, per view controller) rather than global for the app.

 License
 -------